 Some lecturers may require submissions with the title page below.
 However, most units have essay templates provided in PTConline and already include a cover page.

 The format for assessments is set down in the Australian College of Theology Manual.
 An essay writing seminar is offered during first semester and its resources are available to all students in PTConline.

 The style guide for the Reformed Theological Review may be helpful: RTR style guide.
 RTR also has an Endnote style which students can adapt to requirements.
 It is available on the Endnote page page and installable from there, or can be downloaded and installed manually: RTR Endnote style

 All assessments must represent the student’s own work, thought, and expression, except in matters of common knowledge and general opinion.
+AI (ChatGPT, Grammarly Go, etc) and the work of others may be drawn on only if explicit acknowledgement is made.
 Plagiarism is significant academic misconduct and will be treated in accordance with PTC’s Academic Misconduct Policy.
 See the ACT Academic Integrity Policy for Coursework Awards for more information.